• Skip to primary navigation

 8

-Sweet and tangy pickled red onion and jalapeño with underlying notes of citrus.
-It's easy to make and delicious on tacos, other Mexican food or even burgers!
+Sweet and tangy, quick pickled red onion is a delicious condiment on tacos, other Mexican food or even burgers.
+You'll love this easy recipe!

 Ingredients